A Beginner's Guide to SQL Server Management Studio

 1. Connect to a Server

-- Click Connect to establish a connection.
+- Click Connect to establish a connection to your SQL Server instance.

 2. Explore the Object Explorer